ukhsa-collaboration/LOMA/README.md

 ```
 RUN_ID  BARCODE_ID  SAMPLE_ID   SAMPLE_TYPE /FULL/PATH/TO/FASTQ_FILE
 ```
 - _RUN_ID_:                       Run identifier, will determine the highest level directory name in the results directory
 - _BARCODE_ID_:                   Sample barcode
 - _SAMPLE_ID_:                    Sample identifier, will determine the subdirectory where results are stored per-sample
 - _SAMPLE_TYPE_:                  Sample description, will be added to the reports, but doesn't change how the sample is processed.
 - _/FULL/PATH/TO/FASTQ_FILE_:     Location of input FASTQ files.

+  > ℹ️ Optional databases
-Any number of samples can be included provided they do not have both identical RUN_ID and SAMPLE_ID's (either is fine though).
-If any of the columns contain a period ('.'), they'll be automatically replaced with an underscore ('_') in the output.
-Sample barcode and sample type can be any string, it doesn't impact the analyses.
+  > - Any number of samples can be included provided they do not have both identical RUN_ID and SAMPLE_ID's (either is fine though).
+  > - Inputs containing spaces should be enclosed in quotation marks (").
+  > - If any of the columns contain a period ('.'), they'll be automatically replaced with an underscore ('_') in the output.

 Example input file:
 ```
 RUN01	RB01	SAMPLE_1	BLOOD	/data/reads/SAMPLE_1.BLOOD.fq.gz
 RUN01	RB02	SAMPLE_2	BLOOD	/data/reads/SAMPLE_2.BLOOD.fq.gz
-RUN02	RB01	SAMPLE_3	SALIVA	/data/reads/SAMPLE_3.NASOPHARYNGEAL.fq.gz
+RUN02	UNKNOWN	SAMPLE_3	SALIVA	/data/reads/SAMPLE_3.NASOPHARYNGEAL.fq.gz
 RUN03	XBD     SAMPLE_1	SKIN	/data/reads/SAMPLE_3.SKIN.fq.gz
 ```